LuckySikolia/FCC-FrontEnd/README.md

 #project four: Creating a registration form
 Through this project I got to learn more about selecctors, attributes, classes layout and colour theory.

+#project five: Survey Form (Cert Project)
+This project is an unguided project that requires utilization of all the concepts learnt from project 1-4.